K-Pegg/Vaccines-Project/README.md

 Our model performed with 83% accuracy & 88% precision on the training data, while it was 80% accurate with 70% precision on the testing data.

-## Analysis & Recommendations
+## Recommendations

 ### Recommendation 1
 We recommend reducing features & adjusting parameters to further improve model performance.
-Feature selection tool could be used to choose features from the dataset GridSearchCV was used to adjust parameters
+A feature selection tool could be used to choose features from the dataset

 ### Recommendation 2

-Recommendation 2
 We can dive more into the data & so forthcoming vaccine campaigns can be strategically tailored to resonate with demographics that exhibit a lower inclination towards vaccination.
-Initial exploration of the data showed lower vaccination rates in Hispanic & Black populations Healthcare workers typically had a higher vaccination rate
+Initial exploration of the data showed lower vaccination rates in Hispanic & Black populations.
+Healthcare workers typically had a higher vaccination rate

 ### Recommendation 3

-We would recommend investing in community engagement and education programs regarding vaccination to address specific concerns or barriers to vaccination within different vaccination groups
-Research more into concerns/barriers to vaccinations Skepticism in medical care

-Creating strategic partnerships with healthcare providers & organizations would be another step in the right direction.
-Collaborating with healthcare providers, community organizations, & other stakeholders can help optimize vaccine distribution.
+We would recommend investing in community engagement and education programs regarding vaccination to address specific concerns or barriers to vaccination within different vaccination groups.
+More research into concerns/barriers to vaccinations could also be useful in this instance.
+Creating strategic partnerships with healthcare providers & organizations may be a way to help optimize vaccine distribution.

 ### Conclusion

-In conclusion, our analysis of the National 2009 H1N1 Flu Survey data provided valuable insights into predicting individuals' decisions on receiving the H1N1.
+In conclusion, our analysis of the National 2009 H1N1 Flu Survey data provided valuable insights into predicting individuals' decisions on receiving the H1N1 vaccine.
 The decision tree model, especially after tuning, demonstrated strong performance with 83% accuracy and 88% precision on the training data and 80% accuracy with 70% precision on the testing data.
 We recommend further model refinement through feature reduction and parameter adjustments for improved performance.
 Additionally, exploring demographic patterns revealed lower vaccination rates in Hispanic and Black populations, suggesting targeted campaigns and community engagement programs.
 Addressing concerns and barriers, particularly skepticism in medical care, and fostering strategic partnerships with healthcare providers are essential steps in optimizing future vaccine distribution efforts.